Computing-Antiquity/bibelen2020_appendices/README.md

 Repository Created by Christian Houth Vrangbæk and Sophie Robert-Hayek, 2025

 Please cite if any reference or reproduction of the results in this analysis is made.

+The appendices referred to in the article are found in the pdf-file and the python code for producing the results is found in the demonstration notebook (demonstration_notebook.ipynb)